Tewelus/jellyfUn/README.md

 Jellyfin on Github: https://github.com/jellyfin/jellyfin

-Basicly Jellyfin is a webbased application.
-JellyfUn is a simple App to get compfortable access to your Jellyfin-Server.
+Basically Jellyfin is a web-based application.
+JellyfUn is a simple App to get comfortable access to your Jellyfin-Server.

-It is tested on a Nexus5, so no warrenty that it will run on other devices.
+It is tested on a Nexus5, so no warranty that it will run on other devices.

 No background-playback at the moment.

-Maybe it's necessary to scale the webview on your device.
+Maybe it's necessary to scale the web-view on your device.
 Use the Settings.

 ## License